FAQ for parents and carers

 - have been looked after by the local authority for at least one day

 - have left care through special guardianship

 - are subject to a child arrangement order

 Which childcare providers can get the funding?

-If your child attends and claims the free 15 hours at childcare setting that is graded by Ofsted as Outstanding, Good or Requires Improvement, the provider can claim this extra funding for your child.
+If your child attends and claims the funded15 hours at a childcare setting that is graded by Ofsted as Outstanding, Good or Requires Improvement, the provider can claim this extra funding for your child.

 If your child takes the free 15 hours with any of the following types of childcare setting, they can claim the extra funding through EYPP for your child: